-If a transfer student is not satisfied with the result of the SCAC evaluation of the transfer request, the student may appeal to the SCAC VP of Academic Affairs.
+If a transfer student is not satisfied with the result of the SCAC evaluation of the transfer request, the student may appeal to the SCAC Provost.
 This appeal must be in writing.
-The VP of Academic Affairs will review the appeal and make a final determination.
+The Provost will review the appeal and make a final determination.
 The student will be notified of the result of the appeal, and a copy of the final decision will be placed in the student's file.